MEMBRAFLOW - Solutions

 Physical principle of filtration

-Structure of the ceramic membranes
+Structure of ceramic membranes

 Resistance to aggressive media

-Cleaning and durability
+Cleaning and long service life

 Find out more in our case studies